IBM-Cloud/docs/troubleshoot/index.md

 ## Unable to deploy apps by using IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}
 {: #ts_bm_tools_facet}

-When an unsupported facet is applied to your Eclipse project, you might not be able to deploy your apps to Bluemix™ by using the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.
+When an unsupported facet is applied to your Eclipse project, you might not be able to deploy your apps to {{site.data.keyword.Bluemix_notm}} by using the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.